-For Hisker and Urick (2019), humility is the foundation of Benedictine leadership.
+Building on the ABCU's (2007) ten hallmarks for Benedictine education, Hisker and Urick (2019), establish that humility is the foundation of Benedictine leadership.
 Jesus taught his disciples that those who serve lead (cf. Mark 9.35).
 Thus, Pope Francis (2013) teaches that service is foundational to all Christian leadership and that "authentic power is service."
 Furthermore, Punnachet (2009:122) argues that "from a religious perspective, being a servant-leader should embrace three major things: servanthood, suffering and self-denial."
 Alongside service, Benedictine leaders aim to imitate Christ's invitational leadership by inviting people to repent and strive to be their best (cf. Luke 19.1-10; John 8.1-11).
 Novak (2009) suggests that invitational leaders use imaginative acts of hope to create invitational messages which motivate communities to work together.
-In this way, Stoll and Fink (1999) think that invitational leaders selves.
+In this way, Stoll and Fink (1999) think that invitational leaders create the conditions that permit people to recognise, and become, their best selves.